A premium vodka brand that defies the rules

-When the team at Double Cross first came to us, they had an engaging assignment — to capture the essence and spirit of a luxury vodka, produced at a family-run distillery, in a 13th century village in the foothills of the Tatra Mountains of the Slovak Republic.
-What’s more, the name had to be clear of any potential trademark issues, and had to speak to both contemporary and traditional audiences.
+When the team at Double Cross first came to us, they had an engaging assignment — to capture the essence and spirit of luxury vodka, produced at a family-run distillery, in a 13th-century village in the foothills of the Tatra Mountains of the Slovak Republic.
+What’s more, the name had to be clear of any potential trademark issues and had to speak to both contemporary and traditional audiences.

-The Solution: Double down until you get it right
+The "Ah-ha" Moment: Double down until you get it right